fjwright/Emacs-REDUCE/README.md

 somewhere and regard this directory as the directory `REDUCE` (which will then include a lot of files that are not required for this build), or link the directory `packages` and/or file `package.red` to `REDUCE`.

+Ensure that a suitable version of `emacs` is in the search path for the shell you intend to use.
 Open a (Unix-style) command shell and execute

 ```sh
 . build-core-reduce.sh
 ```

 and then

 ```sh
 . remake-all-packages.sh
 ```

-This build should take about 10 minutes.
+This build should take around 20 minutes in total.

 ## Running Emacs REDUCE